Alachisoft/NCache-Docker/README.md

      `docker pull alachisoft/ncache:latest`

 *   For a specific version of NCache Enterprise use version tag like this
-     `docker pull alachisoft/ncache:5.3.5`
+     `docker pull alachisoft/ncache:5.3.6`

-### Professional
+### Community

-*   For the latest version of NCache Professional Server Edition always use
+*   For the latest version of NCache Community Server Edition always use
-     `docker pull alachisoft/ncache:latest-professional`
+     `docker pull alachisoft/ncache:latest-community`

-*   For a specific version of NCache Professional use version tag like this
+*   For a specific version of NCache Community use version tag like this
-     `docker pull alachisoft/ncache:5.3.5-professional`
+     `docker pull alachisoft/ncache:5.3.6-community`

 ## Dockerfile Links